abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl create service externalname externalname --external-name=google.com
 ```

-2) Describe the `externalname` service.
+2) Describe the `externalname` Service.
 Note that it does **NOT** have an internal IP or other _normal_ service
 attributes.
 ```
 $ kubectl describe service externalname
 ```

-3) Lastly, look at the generated DNS record has been created for the service by using nslookup within the
+3) Lastly, look at the generated DNS record has been created for the Service by using nslookup within the
-`example-pod` pod.
+`example-pod` Pod.
 It should return the IP of `google.com`.
 ```
 $ kubectl exec pod-example -- nslookup externalname.dev.svc.cluster.local
 ```

 ---

-**Summary:** `ExternalName` services create a `CNAME` entry in the Cluster DNS.
+**Summary:** `ExternalName` Services create a `CNAME` entry in the Cluster DNS.
 This provides an avenue to use
-internal service discovery methods to reference external entities.
+internal Service discovery methods to reference external entities.

 ---